-Please note more detailed information in relation to pension implications for those in receipt of a civil or public service ill-health pension is available via this link or upon request to the Office of the Director of Public Prosecutions.
+Please note more detailed information in relation to pension implications for those in receipt of a civil or public service ill-health pension is available via this link or upon request to the ODPP.

 Pension Accrual

 A 40-year limit on total service that can be counted towards pension where a person has been a member of more than one pre-existing public service pension scheme (i.e. non-Single Scheme) as per the 2012 Act shall apply.
 This 40-year limit is provided for in the Public Service Pensions (Single Scheme and Other Provisions) Act 2012.
 This may have implications for any appointee who has acquired pension rights in a previous public service employment.